 Challenge Types

 ACME validates control of a domain through a challenge.
 The ACME server issues a token, the ACME client (in this case Stalwart) proves it can respond to that token on behalf of the domain, and the server then issues or renews the certificate.
-Three challenge types are in common use, each suited to a different deployment:
+Stalwart supports four challenge types, each suited to a different deployment:

 - HTTP-01: the server answers a challenge HTTP request on port 80.
 Suitable when the host already serves HTTP.

-- DNS-01: the server publishes a TXT record in the domain's DNS zone.
-Suitable when DNS can be updated under automation, and the only challenge type that supports wildcard certificates.
+- DNS-01: the server publishes a per-validation TXT record in the domain’s DNS zone, then removes it once validation succeeds.
+Suitable when DNS can be updated under automation.

 - TLS-ALPN-01: the server presents a purpose-built TLS certificate on port 443 using the ACME-specific ALPN protocol.
 Suitable when HTTP traffic is restricted but TLS is reachable.